etherbiswas/NixOS/README.md

    rename .git to anything else before introducing new changes.
 5. Edit username: By default, the username for all the configuration is `ether` and the hostname is `areo13`.
 You can change this as you want by editing in all the files (don't forget to rename the folder inside hosts).
    `grep -i -R ether ~/.config/nixos/` and `grep -i -R areo13 ~/.config/nixos/` are useful.
-6. Copy your specific hardware-configuration.nix file: You need to copy your hardware-configuration.nix file located at /etc/nixos/hardware-configuration.nix to the hosts folder.
+6. Copy your specific hardware-configuration.nix file: You need to copy your hardware-configuration.nix file located at /etc/nixos/hardware-configuration.nix to the hosts folder. **Always do this on new installs even if same hardware to avoid boot issues.**
 7. Review default.nix file inside hosts folder.
 It contains the configuration for amd and intel.
    Choose accordingly to your hardware.
-8. Apply the flake: Open a terminal and inside `~/.config/nixos/` run `sudo nixos-rebuild switch --flake .#<hostname> --upgrade`.
+8. Apply the flake: Open a terminal and inside `~/.config/nixos/` run `sudo nixos-rebuild switch --flake .#<hostname>`.
 9. Fingers crossed Reboot!